gitrgoliveira/minikube_demo/README.md

 ### Requirements

-*This demo environment was setup in MacOSX*
+*This demo environment was setup in MacOSX.*
+*You will need to know bash to debug if something goes wrong*

 * Minikube
 * Helm